walkframe/docs.walkframe.com/docs/_sources/products/react-gridsheet/examples/index.rst.txt

 - Custom renderer:

-  - IdRenderer: renders a number without comma.
+  - ThousandSeparatorRenderer: renders a number with comma. (built-in)
   - ImageRenderer: renders an image related to the string as a link.
   - LinkRenderer: renders a string as a link.